 Cardoon is a popular leaf-stalk vegetable of the Mediterranean origin.
 It is closely related to artichoke, the other edible thistle, native to the Southern European region.
 Many delicious recipes prepared using these stalks are part of the traditional Christmas Eve festivities in Italy, Spain, Sardinia, Sicily, and France.

 Botanically, it belongs to the composite Asteraceae or daisy family, in the genus, Cynara.
 Scientific name: Cynara cardunculus.

 (Photo courtesy: digika)

-Bright purple flowers appear at the end of elongated, flower-bearing stems.
-The flowers, however, are smaller than that of in artichokes.
-A few weeks before harvest, its leaves bundled together and blanched by depriving exposure to sunlight as in escarole.
-Blanching removes bitterness and enhances their flavor.
+Bright purple blooms appear at the end of an elongated flower-bearing stem.
+The flowers, however, are smaller than that of artichokes.
+A few weeks before harvest, farm owners bundle their leaves together so as to blanch by depriving sunlight as in escarole.
+Blanching removes bitterness and enriches the flavor.

 As in celery, cardoon too is one of very low-calorie leaf vegetable, carrying just 17 calories per 100 g.
 Nonetheless, it contains unique health benefiting plant nutrients such as antioxidants, fiber, vitamins, and minerals.

 Research studies suggest that certain bitter principles cynarine and sesquiterpene lactones in cardoon thistle extraction have overall cholesterol reduction effect in the blood through inhibition of its synthesis and increasing its excretion in the bile.

 Further, cardone petioles contain numerous phytonutrients such as luteolin, silymarin, caffeic acid and ferulic acid and di,caffeoyl-quinic acids, which protect cellular proteins, membrane lipids, and DNA from oxidative damage caused by free radicals.

 As in globe artichoke, cardoon too has excellent levels of vitamin folic acid, providing about 68 µg per 100 g (17% of recommended daily allowance).
 Folic acid acts as a co-factor for enzymes involving in the synthesis of DNA.
 Scientific studies have shown that adequate levels of folates in the diet during pre-conception period and early pregnancy can help prevent neural tube defects in the newborn baby.

 It is also rich in the B-complex group of vitamins such as niacin, vitamin B-6 (pyridoxine), thiamin, and pantothenic acid that are essential for optimum cellular metabolic functions.